ABOUT THE AUTHOR: GEORGE LOCKER

 Over 40 years ago, I was introduced to Cheng Hsiang Yu, a Grandmaster of T'ai Chi Chuan (Taiji Quan), an ancient Chinese martial art.
 Master Yu had a profound understanding of the stability and power of T’ai Chi - how to acquire it, and how to apply it.
 No matter how strong and skillful my classmates and I became, Master Yu stayed well ahead of us, even into his 80’s!

 My understanding of balance deepened when I began to teach T’ai Chi-inspired exercises to seniors.
 Even for the young, learning T’ai Chi is a physical challenge because of the emphasis on the legs.
-For an older adult, developing leg strength and ankle flexibility takes time, but it is the only way to better balance.
-Improving balance requires effort over time.
-If the sustained bent knee and ankle posture is removed, the exercise becomes dance, not the way to better balance.
+For an older adult, developing leg strength and ankle flexibility takes time, consistent effort, and the ability to maintain a sustained bent knee and ankle.

 POSTURAL RETRAINING